getgrav/grav-learn/pages/06.forms/02.forms/06.how-to-ajax-submission/docs.md

 !!
 This approach submits the whole form via an XHR request and replaces the entire form HTML from the response.
 This is intended to be a simple approach, you can still create your own more advanced solutions if required.

+!!!
+The Javacript code used for the XHR request is located in `form/layouts/xhr.html.twig`.
+If you require, you can copy this to your theme's `templates` folder (maintaining the path structure) and modify as needed.

 ## Manual Approach (required for Form plugin < `v7.3.0`)

 ### Creating the form